SymptomsBy Mayo Clinic Staff

 Vulvar tissue may look minimally inflamed or swollen.
 More often, your vulva appears normal.

 Although women often don't tell their doctors about the problem, vulvodynia is a fairly common condition.

 If you experience pain in your genital area, discuss it with your doctor, or ask for a referral to a gynecologist.
-It's important to have your doctor rule out more easily treatable causes of vulvar pain, such as yeast or bacterial infections, skin conditions and medical problems such as diabetes.
+It's important to have your doctor rule out more easily treatable causes of vulvar pain, such as yeast or bacterial infections, other skin conditions, and medical problems such as diabetes.
+It's also important not to repeatedly use over-the-counter treatments for yeast infections without seeing your doctor.
 Once your doctor has evaluated your particular symptoms, he or she can recommend treatments or ways to help you manage your pain.